 The other day I made a big mistake.
 Not just any old oopsie mistake, but a spectacularly embarrassing one.
 However, I was able to see a huge proofreading and copyediting lesson in this situation that I want share with you about being paid to read.

 I recently held a free masterclass on how to start a side hustle freelance proofreading and copyediting.
-In one of my slides, I introduced a free bonus that I had created just for people who enrolled in my training program, High-Level Proofreading Pro.
+In one of my slides, I introduced a free bonus that I had created just for people who enrolled in my training program, High-Level Proofreading And Copyediting Pro.
 The bonus was a spreadsheet pack for managing money, and in the slide were the words “asses your financial goals.”

 Read that again if you have to.
 Really, it was supposed to be “assess your financial goals.”

 Can you believe that?
 Asses!